odeum/odeum-code/docs/Guidelines.md

 - [Extending Visual Studio Code](https://code.visualstudio.com/docs/extensions/overview)

 ### 5.3.33.
 ODEUM Slack Service
-- Creating a Slack App for posting messages from ODEUM Apps to a team Slack channel
+Create a Slack App for posting messages from ODEUM Apps to a team Slack channel.
+Can be astablished pretty easy with Slack webhooks (already created for odeum-code channel).
+We will need a NodeJS service (server - test on surge.sh to hide the tokens from Slack.
+Setup up of easy NodeJS boilerplate with Express webserver to exhibit API which should contain:

+- Base URL to Slack webhooks: https://hooks.slack.com/services/
+- Message
+- Channel (to switch between channels - all have seperate tokens obtained from Slack)

+Links:
 - [Slack API](https://api.slack.com)
 - [Example of use - React Slack Chat](https://www.npmjs.com/package/react-slack-chat)
 - [Example of use - React Slack Feedback](https://www.npmjs.com/package/react-slack-feedback)